Drawing on past experiences – good and bad – 4D Products, have compiled 10 product design top tips for trailblazing product design;

 4 – Looks aren’t everything.
 Usability is key

 Often, the success of a product relies heavily on the experience you provide for the user.
-Recently, the iPhone 5 has overtaken the Galaxy S3 to be crowned Britain’s Favourite Smartphone, largely thanks to its usability.
+Apple iPhones and Samsung Galaxys are always vying, with new models, to be crowned Britain’s Favourite Smartphone, largely thanks to its usability.
 Positive feedback from customers promotes positive sales.

 4D SAYS: Recently, we designed an enclosure to house wireless monitoring electronics.
 A key objective was to ensure the features of the enclosure were easy to use and reassemble, whilst maintaining the waterproof seal.
 This was to assist the end user – in this case, an electrician – to do this job quickly and efficiently, ensuring a positive user experience.